Designing Custom Pendant Gymnasium Lighting Fixtures Using Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-And what we see here is this upper level of the gym.
+What we see here is the upper level of the gym.
 This is where we will place our lights.
 What kind of lights do we want to place?
 We want to place some hanging or pendant light fixtures for our gymnasium.

-And the light fixtures will look something like this, kind of a round area to shade the light, and some housing, and some type of cord or hanger wire going up.
+The light fixtures will look something like this: a round area to shade the light, some housing, and a cord or hanger wire going up.
 So that is the fixture.
 And in Revit, that light fixture also needs to have a power source to connect to our electrical systems.

-The first family will be just the gym light geometry, essentially the 3D components that make up the light.
-Then we will load that family into our gym light fixture.
-And this gym light fixture family will contain our power source, and it will also contain a light source, which will emanate that light.
+The first family will be just the Gym Light Geometry—essentially the 3D components that make up the light.
+Then we will load that family into our Gym Light Fixture.
+This Gym Light Fixture family will contain our power source and will also contain a light source, which will emit that light.

 Learn Revit MEP